amoeed299-sys/NN_Repository_Abdul-Moeed_Master_thesis_CoMe_Data_Driven_Thermal_Modeling_of_WAAM/README.md

 This python script is created for producing the neural network predicted and actual temperature-versus-time plots for the test dataset of all 25 DOE cases.

 The generated  temp. vs time plots for all DOE are saved in the folder named: evaluation_plots_temp_time_test_perDOE which contains the temp_vs_time plots in .png file format for all 25 DOE.
 For example temp_vs_time_200_2.png includes two curves :original temperature curve is shown in blue colour, and NN_predicted curve is shown by the orange dashed line.
+We can compare the neural network predictions with simulated tenperature evolution during the heating and cooling phases through these plots.